SaranyaPotturi/BDA/README.md

 2. Convert categorical variables to numerical representations
 3. Split data into training and testing sets
 4. Train a Random Forest classifier
-5. Evaluate model with Area Under ROC curve
+5. Evaluate the model with the Area Under the ROC curve
-6. Identify most important features for prediction
+6. Identify the most important features for prediction

 ## Project 2: Clustering Model with Spark